Georgia national rugby union team: 2019 World Cup

-Georgia is approaching the 2019 World Cup with confidence, it has just won three of the four European Nations Championship and has a squad that combines youth (Abzhandadze, Kveseladze) and experience (Mamukashvili, Chilachava, Bregvadze).
-The Georgian federation aims to reproduce the same performance as in 2015 by finishing third in the group.
-However, Georgia inherits a strong field made up of Australia, Wales, Fiji and Uruguay.
+Georgia approached the 2019 World Cup with confidence and it had just won three of the four European Nations Championship, with a squad that combined youth (Abzhandadze, Kveseladze) and experience (Mamukashvili, Chilachava, Bregvadze).
+The Georgian federation aimed to reproduce the same performance as in 2015 by finishing third in the group.
+However, Georgia inherited a strong field made up of Australia, Wales, Fiji and Uruguay.
 On 23 September, the Lelos began the competition by facing Wales with a 43–14 for the British.
-Six days later, Uruguay faced the Georgians, four days after the South Americans created the feat by beating the Fijians 30–27.
+Six days later, Uruguay faced the Georgians, four days after the South Americans beat the Fijians 30–27.
 Final score for the Lelos 33–7.
-Georgia then meets Fiji, their rival for third place which means automatic qualification for 2023 in a 10–45 match for the islanders where we will see 3/4 Georgians.
+Georgia then met Fiji, their rival for third place which means automatic qualification for 2023 in a 10–45 match for the islanders where we will see 3/4 Georgians.
 Georgia ended up with an honorable 27–8 defeat against the already qualified Australians.
-The results are disappointing for the Georgians.
-The team finished fourth behind Fiji and will have to go through the qualification box for 2023.
-During this Cup, Georgia showed progress but still lacks organization from an offensive point of view, individual and collective quality for three quarters. and often breaks down during the hour of play on a physical level.
+The results were disappointing for the Georgians.
+The team finished fourth behind Fiji and were forced to go through the qualification box for 2023.
+During this Cup, Georgia showed progress but still lacked organization from an offensive point of view, individual and collective quality for three quarters, and often breaks down during the hour of play on a physical level.